brown-cs1380/m3/docs/README.md

 You are allowed to submit as many times as you want up until the deadline; so *submit early and often*.
 For full grade, before submitting the final version of your code make sure that (1) all linters run without any errors, (2) the provided tests run without any errors, and (3) you have provided an additional five or more tests with your implementation.

+## FAQ
+Below are some common questions and possible solutions
+1. Tests Run Locally but not on the Autograder:
+    - In the `status.spawn` method, make sure that the path to the `distribution.js` file is agnostic to where `status.js` is being require'd from.
+To achieve this, you can use the `__dirname` global variable provided by the Node runtime, which resolves to the absolute folder path of the current file.
+In your code, you should have something like: `const correctPath = path.join(__dirname, '../../distribution.js');` (Make sure to require the path module).

+2. Spawning a new node:
+    - How to combine 2 callbacks: Take a look at [new Function()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/Function) and [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) i.e. backtick strings
+    - Make sure the original config.onStart and callback are initialized to an empty function if they're undefined.

+3. Keeping a copy of the server for closing?
+    - Considering putting it in `global`

+4. Error: callback is not a function
+    - Ensure that the case where no callback function is passed in is handled properly in each function

+5. ECONNREFUSED
+    - You can do `ps aux | grep node` to see all the node processes running.
+You can even send requests to it on the command line via `curl`.
+The error might be because you haven't waited for the server to "launch" appropriately, via the `onStart` callback

 ## Feedback